emqx/cloud-docs/en_US/rule_engine/rule_engine_gcp_pubsub.md

 5. Add Action to Rule

    Click Next to add a GCP Pub/Sub forwarding action to the rule once the SQL test succeeds.
-To demonstrate how to forword the data reported by the device to GCP Pub/Sub, we'll utilize the following GCP Pub/Sub topic and message template.
+To demonstrate how to forward the data reported by the device to GCP Pub/Sub, we'll utilize the following GCP Pub/Sub topic and message template.

    ```bash
    # GCP Pub/Sub message template